 I have been fortunate to have had a wonderful neurologist who has kept me on track and functional for about twenty years.
 Dr. Michelle Brewer of the Knoxville Neurology Clinic and, currently, Dr. John Dougherty are miracle workers in my book.

-At the very end of 2013 I finally realized I was wearing out.
-I was travelling 225 miles round trip daily to work at least eight hours a day as the supervisor of a program.
+At the very end of 2013, I finally realized I was wearing out.
+I was traveling 225 miles round trip daily to work at least eight hours a day as the supervisor of a program.
 I opted to retire and do something I had been toying with for most of my life.

 If you’re reading this you also know I am an active blogger and book reviewer.
 My point is there is life after a traumatic diagnosis, an abusive marriage, and also poverty because for a while I was darned poor.

 My advice is to never give up and always follow your dreams.
 We have one life to live.
 Live yours fully.
 Don’t find yourself in those last few minutes of your life with the words “I wish I had…” on your lips.